1992 San Diego Chargers season: Week 13: vs. Los Angeles Raiders

-Touchdowns on three consecutive first half drive set up an easy prime time win for the Chargers.
-Los Angeles began the game well, Eric Dickerson rushing on the game's first four plays for a total of 30 yards.
-They reached the Charger 21, but came up empty handed when a leaping Kevin Murphy blocked Jeff Jaeger's field goal try.
-The Raiders gained a first down at the Charger 48 on their next drive, but Jay Schroeder's pass was deflected slightly and intercepted inches from the ground by Richard, who returned it 20 yards to the Charger 45.
-San Diego advanced to the Los Angeles 20 yard line, from where Butts broke through several tackles on a run up the middle, but had the ball knocked loose as he approached the goal line.
-The loose ball ran generously for Miller to fall on it and recover as he rolled into the end zone.

-Los Angeles then put together a 60-yard drive, ending with a successful Jaeger field goal.
-San Diego's response began at their own 15 yard line.
-Jefferson converted a 3rd and 10 with a 15-yard catch, and Bieniemy had an 18-yard run up the middle, before Harmon pulled in a one-handed catch and broke to the right sideline for a 45-yard gain, finally being pushed out of bounds a yard from the end zone.
+Los Angeles began by driving to the Chargers 21-yard line, but Kevin Murphy blocked Jeff Jaeger's field goal try.
+The Raiders gained a first down at the Chargers 48 on their next drive, but Jay Schroeder's pass was deflected slightly and intercepted inches from the ground by Richard, who returned it 20 yards to the Chargers 45.
+San Diego advanced to the Los Angeles 20-yard line, from where Butts broke through several tackles on a run up the middle, but had the ball knocked loose as he approached the goal line.
+The ball ran generously for Miller to fall on and recover as he rolled into the end zone.
+After a Raiders field goal, Jefferson converted a 3rd and 10 with a 15-yard catch, Bieniemy had an 18-yard run up the middle and Harmon pulled in a one-handed catch and broke to the right sideline for a 45-yard gain to the 1-yard line.
 Butts scored on the next play.
-The Raiders drove 62 yards and earned a first down at the Charger 29 late in the half.
-Tim Brown then caught a short pass but fumbled when tackled by Delton Hall.
-Seau picked up the loose ball and, following laterals to Vanhorse and Carrington, the Chargers returned it a total of 28 yards to the Raider 48.
-Ronnie Harmon took a draw 33 yards to the 15, before a pair of controversial plays: Harmon was ruled not to have made a catch in the end zone despite appearing to have both feet down before the ball was knocked away, then an apparent Lewis fumble ruled an incomplete pass.
-Jefferson caught a touchdown on the next play with 16 seconds left in the half, and the Chargers led 21–3.
+The Raiders drove 62 yards and earned a first down at the Chargers 29-yard line late in the half.
+Tim Brown then caught a short pass but fumbled when tackled by Hall.
+Seau picked up the loose ball and, following laterals to Vanhorse and Carrington, the Chargers returned it a total of 28 yards to the Raiders 48-yard line.
+Harmon took a draw 33 yards to the 15-yard line, then had an apparent touchdown catch ruled incomplete.
+A Lewis catch and fumble was also ruled an incomplete pass before Jefferson caught a touchdown with 16 seconds left in the half, and the Chargers led 21–3.